 jeffrey rips, executive director

-Jeffrey has always been community minded.
-Through the years he has coached countless youth teams, served on many youth sports boards, participated in scouting commissions, and spent 6 years on the Rossmoor Community Services District Board.
+Outside of his professional life, Jeffrey has always been deeply community-minded.
+He has coached countless youth sports teams, served on various youth league boards, participated in scouting commissions, and spent eight years as a Board Member of the Rossmoor Community Services District.

 Randee Bishoff, Director of Education